osg-htc/collaboration-support/docs/index.md

 ### Mission

-The mission of OSG Collaboration Support is to enable access and lower the barrier for Midsize collaborations to leverage the the distributed High Throughput Computing (dHTC) ecosystem of OSG for their research.
+The mission of OSG Collaboration Support is to enable access and lower the barrier for Midsize collaborations to leverage the distributed High Throughput Computing (dHTC) ecosystem of OSG for their research.

 ## Collaboration Institutions and Compute Sites